 - Live Young

-Primates are a group within the Class Mammalia, and so they share all the features of mammals.
-But they also share a number of features in common that are absent in other mammals.
-Some of these common tendencies are morphological and others revolve around life history, features having to do with the timing and duration of life events.
+Primates are a group of related species within the Class Mammalia, and so they share all the features of mammals, plus the features of primates.
+So, they share several features in common that are absent in other mammals.
+Some of these common tendencies are morphological (related to form) and others revolve around life history (features having to do with the timing and duration of life events).
 Not all primates have every single trait listed and so these can be thought of as primates trends or tendencies.

 - Relatively long period of immaturity compared to other mammals marked by learning the social and physical environment